Website icon Xpert.Digital

 Social networks in China – PDF download

-China is the world's largest social network market with highly engaged and mobility-conscious users.
-Its market composition is significantly different from the rest of the world.
-Due to China's "Great Firewall," as the Chinese government's internet censorship project is commonly called, Facebook, Twitter, YouTube and other leading international social media players are blocked in the country.
-However, the Chinese social media landscape is not incomparable to its Western counterparts.
-China's social media landscape almost mirrors that of the rest of the world, except that each of these sites is a domestically developed platform.
+China is the world's largest market for social networks, with highly engaged and mobile-savvy users.
+Its market composition differs significantly from the rest of the world.
+Due to China's "Great Firewall," as the Chinese government's internet censorship project is commonly known, Facebook, Twitter, YouTube, and other leading international social media players are blocked in the country.
+However, the Chinese social media landscape is not unlike its Western counterparts.
+China's social media landscape closely mirrors that of the rest of the world, with the exception that each of these sites is a domestically developed platform.

 Who are the social media giants in China?

-Compared to a few major players that dominate the Western market, despite speech censorship, China has a more dynamic, diverse and competitive social media landscape, with platforms rising and falling on a faster time frame.
+Compared to the few major players that dominate the Western market, China, despite language censorship, has a more dynamic, diverse, and competitive social media landscape, with platforms rising and falling at a faster pace.
 Thanks to its versatile functionality, Tencent's WeChat remains the most popular social networking space.
-It's a super version of Facebook with ride-hailing, food delivery, mobile payments and other services in a single app.
-Thanks to its huge user base, marketing and e-commerce thrive on WeChat.
-When it comes to microblogging, Chinese users have their local version of Twitter – Sina Weibo, with 140 to two thousand Chinese characters in a post.
-It has been used extensively as a space for free expression, with a significant proportion of online users.
-Other prominent Chinese social media platforms include: Youku Tudou (equivalent to YouTube), Douyin (aka TikTok), Baidu Tieba (a search engine forum), Zhihu (the Quora of China), Red (a cross-border e-commerce community) .
-Meitu (the Chinese alternative to Instagram), and Meituan-Dianping (the Chinese Yelp and Groupon).
+It's a super version of Facebook, offering ride-hailing, food delivery, mobile payments, and other services all in one app.
+Marketing and e-commerce thrive on WeChat thanks to its massive user base.
+When it comes to microblogging, Chinese users have their own local version of Twitter—Sina Weibo, with 140 to 2,000 Chinese characters per post.
+It has been widely used by a significant portion of online users as a space for free expression.
+Other prominent Chinese social media platforms include: Youku Tudou (the equivalent of YouTube), Douyin (aka TikTok), Baidu Tieba (a search engine forum), Zhihu (China's Quora), Red (a cross-border e-commerce community), Meitu (the Chinese alternative to Instagram), and Meituan-Dianping (the Chinese Yelp and Groupon).

-Many Chinese social networking sites have copied WeChat's winning formula and developed their diverse entertainment ecosystems with additional services such as e-commerce, streaming and gaming.
-In addition, the use of artificial intelligence is on the rise.
-Facial recognition, hyper-personalization and augmented reality will become more common in social media platforms.
-In terms of content format, besides short videos, live streaming is the next craze in Chinese social media.
-Huya, YY Live and Douyu Live are the early beneficiaries of this market trend in rural China, where young people have fewer entertainment options.
+Many Chinese social networking sites have copied WeChat's recipe for success, developing their multifaceted entertainment ecosystems with additional services such as e-commerce, streaming, and gaming.
+Furthermore, the use of artificial intelligence is on the rise.
+Facial recognition, hyper-personalization, and augmented reality will become more prevalent on social media platforms.
+Regarding content formats, alongside short videos, live streaming is the next big thing in Chinese social media.
+Huya, YY Live, and Douyu Live are among the first to capitalize on this market trend in rural China, where young people have fewer entertainment options.

 Important note: The PDF is password protected.